Tak783/recipes/README.md

 * Add all the usual things i.e. Localisation, Accessibility additions, a Design System
 * Add memory leak tracking to tests
 * Clearly define what are unit tests and what are integration tests
-* Guardian API Layer: If we end up using the guardian API for multiple features, I would add an API layer strictly used for interfacing with the Guardian API when creating URL requests.
+* Guardian API Layer: If we end up using The Guardian API for multiple features, I would add an API layer strictly used for interfacing with The Guardian API when creating URL requests.
 This API would sit above the Utility Layers and Below the Feature Layers.